PowerShell/DscResources/StyleGuidelines.md

 **Bad:**

-The call is very long and will wrap a lot in the review tool when the code is viewed by the reviewer during the review process of the PR.
+The call is very long and will wrap in the review tool, making the code less readable by the reviewer during the review process.

 ```powershell
 $mySuperLongHashtableParameter = @{